 The five-story tower will enable the hospital to construct new state-of-the-art operating suites to replace existing operating rooms that are now 35 years old and lack the size and ceiling height necessary to accommodate the latest equipment and surgical teams.
 The new structure will also offer spacious and private pre- and post-surgical care spaces for the children and families we serve.

-The first project to prepare for the tower construction involves the relocation of the hospital’s helistop pad to the roof of the six-story Advanced Pediatric Care Pavilion bed tower, which was previously approved by the Miami-Dade Board of County Commissioners and in partnership with our neighbors.
-The new pad is expected to reduce sound associated with the arrival (and subsequent departure) of helicopters bringing trauma patients and critically ill transfer patients to the hospital for life-saving care.
-Construction is scheduled to begin in March 2022 and the new helipad is expected to be completed in August 2022.
+The first project to prepare for the tower construction involved the relocation of the hospital’s helistop pad to the roof of the six-story Advanced Pediatric Care Pavilion bed tower, which was previously approved by the Miami-Dade Board of County Commissioners and in partnership with our neighbors.
+The new pad aims to reduce sound associated with the arrival (and subsequent departure) of helicopters bringing trauma patients and critically ill transfer patients to the hospital for life-saving care.
+Construction began in Spring of 2022 and the new helipad was completed in December 2022.

 - The construction site is at the center of the campus, minimizing disruption in the surrounding neighborhood.